team-pltb/pltb/README.md

   * `--hist` gathers the distances over all given pltb results grouped by information criteria pairs.
   For example, the pair AIC/BIC would yield a list of RF-distances between the trees generated by their respective models.
   These difference lists are then written to the directory `eval/res/histograms/data` using the naming pattern `IC1-IC2`.
-  Note that, the term `extra` stands for the GTR model.
+  Note that the term `extra` stands for the GTR model.
 * `eval/generate_histogram_plots.sh` uses the difference lists in `eval/res/histograms/data` to generate respective histograms in `eval/res/histograms/plots` formatted & controlled by the gnuplot file `eval/rf_histogram.plot`.
-Note, that this script requires the previous script to have written the difference lists first.
+Note that this script requires the previous script to have written the difference lists first.

 ### Histograms